DaneSirois/npm-redux-interfaces/README.md

 - **Liberate your state** - Interfaces give you access to your redux state from anywhere within your application.
 Dispatching actions is now just a function call, so bindings like `mapDispatchToProps()` are no longer needed.
 - **Write *once* then *reuse*** - Interfaces exist independently from the rest of your application.
 They even exist independently from other interfaces.
 Reuse your interface code across repos.
-- **Maintainability** - The nature of interfaces make you decide upon groupings for splitting up your applications state.
-You can think of it as organizing by *feature* opposed to *type*.
-This division helps keep your state sane and ultimately paints a broader picture of your applications state as a whole.
+- **Maintainability** - The nature of interfaces make you decide upon groupings for dividing up your applications state.
+You can think of it as organizing by *feature*, or *functionality*, opposed to by *type*.
+This division keep your state sane, while ultimately painting a piece of the broader picture of your applications state as a whole.

 **Consumption**: